dd32/td-gh-ex/readme.txt

 To add social icons, navigate to WordPress Customizer > Menus > Add Menu > Add Custom links with the appropriate names (e.g. Twitter, Facebook) and links to your social media accounts.
 In the Display Location menu choose the "Social" menu and save.

 == Changelog ==

+= 0.1.5 =
+* Added the full set of the theme text strings available for translation.

 = 0.1.4 =
 * Initial release